schwallergroup/AdsMT/README.md

     ```bash
     mamba env create -f env.yml
     ```
     Activate the conda environment with `conda activate adsmt`.
+It will take about 10 minutes to configure the environment for running code.

 ## 📌 Datasets
 Dataset links: [Zenodo](https://doi.org/10.5281/zenodo.12104162) and [Figshare](https://doi.org/10.6084/m9.figshare.25966573)